Time 30-60 minutes

 d.
 Test the web page by typing the IP address of your NodeMCU board into the web browser

-The web page should look like the image below.
-You should see Hello World twice, once for the title of the webpage, and the second one in the web page body.
+The web page should resemble the image provided below.
+You will find the phrase “Hello World” displayed twice: once as the title of the webpage, and again within the body of the web page.

 Change Player ID and Team ID